How to Read Tarot Cards for Beginners

 If none of this feels right to you, do it your own way.
 This is the way that worked for me that I can speak to, but we’re all different.
 You can use these as suggestions and jumping off points to discover what feels good to you and what you’re drawn to.
 Maybe you feel comfortable never consulting a book.
 Perhaps journaling is all wrong for you and prefer to record yourself talking about the cards.
 And maybe you only want to read for others.
 Experiment with it and discover your own style.

-Stay tuned for more posts about learning tarot and becoming a better reader, book a tarot reading or tarot tutoring session with Leah, or sign up to learn more about my upcoming Tarot Foundations course.
+Read more about learning tarot and becoming a better reader, book a tarot reading or tarot tutoring session with Leah, or check out my Tarot Foundations course.